Leonard2310/NeuroAccel_ArithmPath/README.md

 #### Neuron Operation

-The implemented neuron effectively performs arithmetic operations based on weighted sums and activation functions.
-The Verilog description involves a multi-operand add operation followed by the activation function.
-Inputs, weights, and biases are meticulously defined as 8-bit 2's complement values, while the results are accurately expressed as fractional 16-bit values.
-The activation function adeptly saturates the output within specified limits.
+The neuron performs arithmetic operations based on weighted sums and activation functions.
+The Verilog description includes a multi-operand add operation followed by an activation function.
+Inputs, weights, and biases are 8-bit 2's complement values, and results are 16-bit fractional values.
+The activation function saturates the output within specified limits.

 #### Neuron Verilog Description

 The Verilog description of the neuron, encapsulated within the "neuron.v" module, is complete and functional.
-The activation function, as a separate module instantiated within the neuron, also aligns with the expected design.
-The provided Verilog files, "neuron.v" and "tb_neuron.v," have been successfully utilized for testing, employing precomputed inputs and outputs.
+The activation function, a separate module instantiated within the neuron, aligns with the expected design.

 ---

 ### Neural Network Architecture

-The neural network's implementation is well-rounded, utilizing three interconnected neurons.
-Two distinct datapath architectures, including a pipelined version and a scalable architecture, have been successfully realized.
+The neural network's implementation involves three interconnected neurons, with two distinct datapath architectures: a pipelined version and a scalable architecture.

 #### Pipelined Architecture

-The pipelined architecture features three neurons operating in stages, with registers consistently updated at each clock cycle.
-The FSM aptly controls the data flow and communication between feeder and consumer circuits, effectively utilizing ready, valid, ready_out, and valid_out signals.
+The pipelined architecture features three neurons operating in stages, with registers updated at each clock cycle.
+The FSM controls data flow and communication using signals such as ready, valid, ready_out, and valid_out.

 #### Scalable Architecture

-The scalable architecture introduces flexibility by utilizing two neurons, accommodating various configurations within the neural network.
-The FSM's adept scheduling ensures efficient computations, and the design easily adapts to different neuron configurations.
+The scalable architecture utilizes two neurons, accommodating various configurations within the neural network.
+The FSM's scheduling ensures efficient computations, adapting to different neuron configurations.

 ---

 ### Implementation and Testing

-The implementation of the neural network accelerator has been successfully carried out using Verilog files "acc_pipe.v" and "tb_accelerator.sv."
-The testbench, equipped with precomputed inputs and outputs in "accel_in.dat" and "accel_out.dat," has effectively verified the correct functionality of the accelerator module.
+The neural network accelerator's implementation uses Verilog files "acc_pipe.v" and "tb_accelerator.sv."
+The testbench, equipped with precomputed inputs and outputs in "accel_in.dat" and "accel_out.dat," verifies the correct functionality of the accelerator module.

 ---